805th-Shoc/805th-Shoc.github.io/content/docs/develop/editors-ides-debuggers.md

 In this section you will find overviews of the range of tools to use and suggestions on how best to configure each tool for the situations we most often use them.

 ## Editors
-List of editors that Truss engineers use (sorted alphabetically):
+List of editors that  engineers use (sorted alphabetically):

 - Atom
 - Emacs